rogan-templer/rogan-templer.github.io/README.md

-# Weclome to my blog!
+# Welcome to my blog!

 This will be the area where I create, maintain and update my DevAcademy Blog.